رهپویه معماری و شهرسازی

 Sample and Data Collection

-The statistical population includes all users (pedestrians, shoppers, vendors, tourists) present in the selected section of the bazaar.
-For qualitative analysis, 60 participants were selected using maximum diversity sampling (age, gender, activity type), continued until theoretical saturation.
-Quantitative data classified each observable behavior as a separate unit of analysis.
+The statistical population includes all users (pedestrians, shoppers, vendors, and tourists) present in the selected section of the bazaar.
+For qualitative analysis, 60 participants were selected using maximum diversity sampling (considering age, gender, activity type), and data collection continued until theoretical saturation.
+For the quantitative phase, each observable behavior was classified as a separate unit of analysis.
 Over 14 observation days (two 7-day periods), behavioral data were recorded in six 2-hour daily sessions, yielding 4238 coded behavioral units.

 Tools and Analytical Techniques

-• Structured Behavioral Observation with coding into five categories: Necessary Movement (R1), Short Stop (R2), Long Stop (R3), Optional Activity (R4), and Social Interaction (R5).
+• Structured Behavioral Observation with behaviors coded into five categories: Necessary Movement (R1), Short Stop (R2), Long Stop (R3), Optional Activity (R4), and Social Interaction (R5).

-• Cognitive Mapping (Lynch-based sketch mapping), aggregated into weighted collective maps.
+• Cognitive Mapping (Lynch-based sketch mapping), with data aggregated into weighted collective maps.

 • Semi-structured Interviews (15–25 minutes), capturing perception, sensory experience, and temporal awareness.

-Analytical tools included descriptive statistics, Chi-square tests, K-means clustering, spatio-temporal mapping (ArcGIS 10.8), multivariate logistic regression, thematic coding (NVivo 12), and validity assurance through triangulation, inter-coder reliability (κ = 0.89), and member-checking.
+Analytical techniques included descriptive statistics, Chi-square tests, K-means clustering, spatio-temporal mapping (ArcGIS 10.8), multivariate logistic regression, and thematic coding (NVivo 12).
+Validity was assured through triangulation, inter-coder reliability (κ = 0.89), and member-checking.

 Findings and Discussion